AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-filters.md

 1. Verify your filter logic and that parentheses and operators are placed correctly: e.g., `\[A\] AND \[B\]; (\[A\] OR \[B\]) AND \[C\]`.

-   An incorrect filter is often the cause of data discrepancies between Magento BI reports and your expected results.
+   An incorrect filter is often the cause of data discrepancies between MBI reports and your expected results.

 1. Save the Filter Set.

 After a filter set is saved, you can apply it to any metric that is using the same table.
 For example, if you created a Filter Set on the **orders** table, you can apply it to **any metrics** built on this table, such as **Revenue.**

-Note that Filter Sets can also be applied to calculated columns in Magento BI.
-You may request to apply a filter set to a data dimension created in Magento BI via by contacting support.
+Note that Filter Sets can also be applied to calculated columns in MBI.
+You may request to apply a filter set to a data dimension created in MBI via by contacting support.

 ## Related